csesoc/constitution/CONSTITUTION.rst

 Inspection of books etc
 ---------------

     Copied from section 45 of the Model Constitution.
+Added section about Arc.
+    I do not want to have this section, but I do wonder if I'm obligated to have it:

 #.
 The following documents must be open to inspection, free of charge, by a member of CSESoc at any reasonable hour:

    #. records, books and other financial documents of CSESoc,
    #. this constitution,
-   #. minutes of all Executive meetings and general meetings of CSESoc.
+   #. minutes of all general meetings of CSESoc.

 #.
 A member of CSESoc may obtain a copy of any of the documents referred to in subclause (1) on payment of a fee of not more than $1 for each page copied.
 #.
 Despite clauses (1) and (2), the Executive may refuse to permit a member of CSESoc to inspect or obtain a copy of records of CSESoc that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of CSESoc.
+#.
+Notwithstanding the above, the records of the society shall be open for inspection by Arc at all times.

 Service of notices
 ---------------